How to Make Banana Pudding From Scratch

 It's best to layer the banana pudding while the custard is hot so slicing the bananas before starting helps the layering process go much more smoothly

-2. Add evaporated milk, egg yolks, flour & sugar to a saucepan.
-Whisk to incorporate and bring to simmer over medium to medium-high heat until thickened, continuing to whisk/stir.
+2. Add the evaporated milk, egg yolks, flour & sugar to a saucepan.
+Whisk until there are no more lumps of flour.

-3. Remove custard from heat and add vanilla (and dark rum if using).
+5. Add the vanilla and dark rum.
 Give a quick stir to incorporate

-4. Start layering the banana pudding by covering the bottom of your chosen dish with Nilla wafer cookies followed by a layer of scattered bananas then pouring a layer of the custard.
+6. Start layering the banana pudding by covering the bottom of your chosen dish with Nilla wafer cookies followed by a layer of scattered bananas then pouring a layer of the custard.

-5. Repeat this layering method until all custard is used then finish with a final layer of Nilla wafers.
+7. Repeat this layering method until all custard is used then finish with a final layer of Nilla wafers.

 As the custard cools & thickens you may have to use a spatula to spread it in an even layer

-6. Crush a couple cookies and sprinkle on top to cover gaps left by whole Nilla wafer cookies.
+8. Crush a couple cookies and sprinkle on top to cover gaps left by whole Nilla wafer cookies.

 If topping with whipped cream you can skip this or do it after adding the whipped cream since this step is purely aesthetic.

-8. Enjoy within 3-4 days refrigerating any leftovers in an airtight container.
+10. Enjoy within 4-5 days refrigerating any leftovers in an airtight container.

 Optional Whipped Cream Topping